NCCA/programming-project-jmacey/Part2.md

 1. copy SDLNGL CMakeLists.txt to project folder and edit to change name and remove some of the files
 2. copy SDLNGL/src/main.cpp into src and edit to make simple loop
+3. created empty class files for Arena, Snake and Food and added them to the CMakeLists.txt
+4. uploaded to Github.

+Will now start on [Part3.md](Part3.md)